 B. Couns.; Dip.CBT.; Ph.
 D. Biochem.; MNZCCA, Accredited certified EFT practitioner, ACC Provider

 Maysoon loves people and relationships and has a warm and friendly demeanor which helps clients to connect with her.
-She is deeply motivated, enthusiastic and compassionate about providing counselling services to adults, and to couples who are looking into nurturing their relationship.
 Of particular interest to Maysoon is counselling clients who have been through traumatic experiences, in particular sexual abuse, and painful emotions including grief and loss, depression, anxiety, and domestic violence.
 She values holistic healing and likes to attend to the physical, emotional, social and spiritual wellbeing.
-She uses a variety of tools and skills to empower her clients to live a more fulfilled life.
 Bilingual Counsellor: English & Arabic.

 Mavis Seymour - Massey

 Dip.
 Counselling (endorsed in Family Therapy) Adv.
 Cert.
 Dreamwork, MNZAC

 Mavis has 15 years’ experience counselling and facilitating groups in the West Auckland community.
 She has extensive experience in the areas of family violence, family relationships and relationship with self.
 She also works alongside clients experiencing grief, depression and anxiety.
 Mavis uses dream-work as a way of enabling clients to gain insight and strength and to connect with their inner process.
 Working with people and families impacted by disability is of particular interest to Mavis.